smallmacro/docker-drf-quick-starter/README.md

 ## Recommendations

 - Test Driven Development.
-Create `tests` folders in each subredictory with every file starts file name with `test_` in order to manage all test functions.
+Create `tests` folders in each subredictory with every file starting file name with `test_` in order to manage all test functions.